 - In adults and children over 2 years of age permethrin dermal cream should be applied to the whole body excluding the head and paying particular attention to the areas between the fingers and toes, wrists, axillae, external genitalia, buttocks and under finger and toe nails.

 - In children between 2 months and 2 years permethrin dermal cream should be applied over the whole body as directed for adults and children over 2 years, but should include the face, neck, scalp and ears.

 - All members of the affected household should be treated simultaneously

-- For difficult to treat scabies, cases in assisted care facilities or immunocompromised hosts, seek dermatological advice.
+- For difficult to treat scabies, cases in assisted care facilities or immunocompromised hosts, seek advice from microbiology, public health.

 Permethrin 5% or Malathion 0.5% lotion may be used, in lactating mothers, care must be taken that the breastfeeding infant does not suckle on treated skin thereby avoiding oral ingestion of the scabicide.